-Oregano is a perennial herb with an aromatic, warm, and slightly bitter taste; surprisingly, it’s actually more flavorful dried than fresh.
-It is often used in Italian-American cuisine and considered “a pizza herb.”
-It’s frequently used with vegetables, meat, fish, and salads (especially Greek salad), as well as Mediterranean barbecue and kebab recipes.
+Oregano is a perennial herb with an aromatic, warm, and slightly bitter taste; surprisingly, it's actually more flavorful dried than fresh.
+It is often used in Italian-American cuisine and is considered "a pizza herb."
+It's frequently used with vegetables, meat, fish, and salads (especially Greek salad), as well as Mediterranean barbecue and kebab recipes.

 A woodsy, perennial herb with fragrant, evergreen, needle-like leaves, rosemary has an aroma reminiscent of lemon and pine.
 It's often used in Mediterranean, Italian, and French cuisines, and it pairs especially well with garlic and olive oil.
 It also makes a tasty addition to focaccia, tomato sauce, pizza, and pork.

 Coarse salt made without iodine, kosher salt can be used to season recipes in place of table salt.
 Its larger crystals or flakes allow you greater control, as you can pinch them with your fingers.
 It can be used in nearly all applications, but it's generally not recommended for baking dishes that use little liquid, as it will not dissolve sufficiently.

-Frequently used in French cooking, tarragon, a perennial herb native to Siberia and western Asia, has a bittersweet, peppery taste.
-It’s a crucial component of béarnaise sauce and pairs well with fish, omelettes, and chicken.
-It’s also often added to white wine vinegar.
+Frequently used in French cooking, tarragon, a perennial herb native to Siberia and Western Asia, has a bittersweet, peppery taste.
+It's a crucial component of béarnaise sauce and pairs well with fish, omelets, and chicken.
+It's also often added to white wine vinegar.

 Popular in Mediterranean, Cajun, and Creole dishes, thyme has a light, woodsy flavor that makes a wonderful addition to vegetables, meal, and poultry.
-While we prefer to snip fresh sprigs of thyme, it’s essential to have dried thyme in your kitchen when fresh thyme isn't an option.
+While we prefer to snip fresh sprigs of thyme, it's essential to have dried thyme in your kitchen when fresh thyme isn't an option.
 You can substitute fresh thyme with about a third as much.